TheDutchDevil/personal_site/_pages/about.md

 Background
 ========

-In 2015 I received my bachelor's in Software Engineering from Fontys University of Applied Science, after which I enrolled in a pre-master and master in Computer Science and Engineering at Eindhoven University of Technology.
+In 2015 I received my bachelors in Software Engineering from Fontys University of Applied Science, after which I enrolled in a pre-master and master in Computer Science and Engineering at Eindhoven University of Technology.
 In May of 2019 I received my masters Cum Laude and in October 2019 I started my PhD-TA.